 Define a high-standard health and security protocol and make sure you communicate around it at all stages of the event.

-Anticipate all possible scenarios in order to avoid anxiety and pressure from your guest.
+Anticipate all possible scenarios in order to avoid anxiety and pressure from your guests.
 Provide the required safety measures throughout your event and get your team ready to respond to the different problems that may surge while reassuring your attendees.